-- Hearing aids: reimbursement for up to \$3,000 every 36 months.
-Hearing aid must be prescribed by an in-network doctor and purchased from an in-network durable medical equipment vendor. - Hearing aid evaluations and hearing tests (not included in the hearing aid maximum benefit). - Intensive behavior therapy, such as applied behavior analysis for autism spectrum disorder.
+- Hearing aids: reimbursement for up to \$3,000 every 36 months. - Hearing aids do not need to be prescribed by or obtained from an in-network provider or from an in-network Durable Medical Equipment (DME) provider in order to be considered a covered, eligible charge.
+You will be subject to out-of-network pricing if you obtain your hearing aid from an out-of-network provider/DME equipment provider. - Hearing aid evaluations and hearing tests (not included in the hearing aid maximum benefit). - Intensive behavior therapy, such as applied behavior analysis for autism spectrum disorder. - Local emergency ambulance service or air ambulance to the nearest hospital qualified to treat the condition if medically necessary and confirmed by a licensed provider. - Medical equipment and supplies ordered or provided by a physician including: - artificial eyes and larynx (including fitting); - artificial limbs (excluding replacements);